Graace-Jiang/RLGJ/ProjectPlan.md

 This integration will allow us to check if industries with higher net margins have firms with higher dividend yields, for example.
 ## Potential Constraints
 Industry classifications may not line up between the NYU Stern datasets and Yahoo Finance sector tags.
 We may need to build a manual mapping table of industry labels to handle this.

+# Timeline
+Data Acquisition: Download Damodaran’s "Margins by Industry" Excel file and write a Python script using yfinance to pull dividend data for S&P 500 firms.
+Date: March 11
+Responsibility: Grace Jiang

+Industry Mapping:	Create a manual mapping table to align NYU Stern industry names with Yahoo Finance sector tags.
+Date: March 20
+Responsibility: Grace Jiang & Richard Li

+Data Cleaning:	Handle missing dividend values (NaNs), remove outliers, and convert all financial strings to numeric types in Pandas.
+Date: March 24
+Responsibility: Grace Jiang

+Statistical Analysis:	Perform correlation analysis and regression between Net Margin (Industry) and Dividend Yield (Company).
+Date: April 12
+Responsibility: Richard Li

+Visualization:	Create scatter plots and heatmaps to illustrate the profitability-yield relationship across sectors.
+Date: April 12
+Responsibility: Richard Li

+Report	Validate analysis results, ensure data provenance is documented, and finalize the Project Report.
+Date: April 19
+Responsibility: Grace Jiang & Richard Li

+Presentation	Prepare presentation slides and final compilation
+Date: May 1
+Responsibility: Grace Jiang & Richard Li

+# Constraints
+## Naming
+Our biggest constraint is **inconsistent industry naming**.
+The NYU Stern dataset may list a company under *Financial Services*, while Yahoo Finance may categorize it under *Credit Services*.

+By limiting our scope to **S&P 500 companies**, we reduce the number of firms requiring manual verification, but we will still need to create a **manual mapping dictionary** to ensure correct joins.
+This may introduce some bias.

+## Time-Lag Issue
+Industry profitability data from NYU Stern is typically **updated annually**, while dividend payout ratios from Yahoo Finance **change daily** based on stock prices.

+We must clearly define the **reference date** so industry averages and company dividend metrics are comparable.
+Currently, selecting a date such as **12/31 or 1/1** seems reasonable since it aligns with financial reporting periods.

+However, we are unsure whether we will be able to extract the exact historical values for that specific date.

+## Survivorship Bias
+Our dataset only includes companies **currently in the S&P 500**.
+It does not include companies that may have been removed from the index or gone bankrupt, which may introduce survivorship bias.

+# Gaps

+## The "Minimum Count"
+We are not yet sure what the **minimum number of companies per industry** should be to ensure meaningful analysis.

+If an NYU industry contains only **one S&P 500 company**, that firm may not represent the entire industry well.
+We may need to **aggregate smaller sub-industries into broader sectors**.

+## What Counts as "Profitability"
+We are currently using **Net Margin** as our primary profitability metric.
+However, we are still debating whether **Dividend Yield** might better represent sustainability.
+We will make a final decision after our initial exploratory data analysis.

+## Workflow Automation
+We are still determining how to make the workflow **fully reproducible and automated**.

+Key considerations include:
+- How to store the **manual mapping table** for industry classifications
+- Allowing other researchers to **run the same Python scripts and reproduce our results**
+- Documenting the **industry matching mechanism**